LUQU33/LUQU33/README.md

 - 👨‍💻 Hi, I'm Pedro, a young programmer with a strong passion for the IT world.
 I'm currently in my final year of the Computer Programming degree at UTN (Universidad Tecnológica Nacional), where I’ve built a solid foundation in logic, data structures, and programming with languages like C and C++.

-- 🌐 My focus is on frontend web development, working with technologies like HTML, CSS, JavaScript, and React.
+- 🌐 My focus is on web development, working with technologies like HTML, CSS, JavaScript, and React.
 I enjoy creating clean, dynamic, and intuitive interfaces that enhance the user experience, always aiming for efficient and scalable solutions.

 - 🚀 I’m committed to continuous learning and constantly improving my skills, focusing on projects that allow me to apply my knowledge and grow in the development of high-quality software.